Carbonfreezer/multiplayer/README.md

 * **Middle Layer**: This is the central part of the library **backbone-lib**.
 The middle layer receives requests from the front end and sends requests to the backend on the server side.
 To have a clear chain of command and to avoid any confusion with smart pointers and RefCells, the backend does not send any commands to the middle layer, but builds a command buffer.
 This buffer may get polled from the middle layer.
 The middle layer is the nexus for all the information flow in the system.
-It also takes care of new players arriving on the client-hosted server, providing them with a full view-state update.
+It also handles new players joining the client-hosted server, providing them with a full view-state update.
 * **Frontend**: This is the main program written in Macroquad, which is based on a core game loop.
 It has to heartbeat the middle layer, takes care of the initial game connection, and can send game mechanics-relevant input over an RPC.
 Then it can poll state changes from the middle layer to either hard-set the view state or perform animation transitions.